SirSalamandra/react-native-course/readme.md

-For this code, we learned how to use and handle Native Features on react native apps:
+For this code, we learned how to use and handle Native Features (camera, geolocation and datastorage) on react native apps: